DaveL17/indigo-scripts/README.md

 # indigo-scripts
-Miscellaneous scripts for Indigo Home Control Server
+Miscellaneous scripts for the Indigo Smart Home Software platform.

 To use a script, click on the link above for the script that you want to use, block and copy and paste it into your editor of choice or into an Indigo scripting window.